astronomer/astronomer/lts-upgrader/upgrader/25-to-28/README.md

 ## Check version compatibility

-- Kubernetes version must be greater than or equal to 1.14 and less than 1.19.
-If you need help to upgrade, please contact your cloud provider's support or your Kubernetes administrator.
+- Kubernetes version must be greater than or equal to 1.19.
+If you need help upgrading kubernetes, please contact your cloud provider's support team or your Kubernetes administrator.
-- You must be using Astronomer Certified Airflow images, and your version must be 1.10.5 or greater.
+- You must be using Astronomer Certified Airflow images, and your version must be 2.0.0 or greater.
 These images are in the form:

 ```
 astronomerinc/ap-airflow:<airflow-version>-<build number>-<distribution>-onbuild